 Minnesota officer mistook handgun for Taser in shooting of black man: Police

-BROOKLYN CENTER, Minnesota: The police officer who fatally shot a black man during a traffic stop in a Minneapolis suburb apparently intended to fire a Taser, not a handgun, as the man struggled with police, the city’s police chief said on Monday (Apr 12).
+BROOKLYN CENTER, Minnesota: The police officer who fatally shot a black man during a traffic stop in a Minneapolis suburb apparently intended to fire a Taser, not a handgun, as the man struggled with police, the city’s police chief said Monday.

-Brooklyn Center Police Chief Tim Gannon described the shooting as “an accidental discharge.”
-It happened as police were trying to arrest the man on an outstanding warrant.
+Brooklyn Center Police Chief Tim Gannon described the shooting death Sunday of 20-year-old Daunte Wright as “an accidental discharge".
+It happened as police were trying to arrest Wright on an outstanding warrant.
+The shooting sparked violent protests in a metropolitan area already on edge because of the trial of the first of four police officers charged in George Floyd’s death.

 “I'll Tase you!
 I'll Tase you!
 Taser!
 Taser!
 Taser!” the officer is heard shouting on her body cam footage released at a news conference.
 She draws her weapon after the man breaks free from police outside his car and gets back behind the wheel.